Einstein locally conformal calibrated $G_2$-structures: Preliminaries on and -structures

 For a locally conformal calibrated $G_2$-structure $\f$ one has $\tz \equiv 0$ and $\ttr\equiv0$, so

-and taking the exterior derivative of the first one it is easy to show that $\tu$ is a closed 1-form.
-Moreover, in this case the scalar curvature has not a definite sign as one can see from its expression
+and taking the exterior derivative of the former it is easy to show that $\tu$ is a closed 1-form.
+Moreover, in this case the scalar curvature has not a definite sign as one can check from its expression

-(here $\de$ denotes the adjoint of the exterior derivative $d$ with respect to the metric $g_\f$).
+where $\de$ denotes the adjoint of the exterior derivative $d$ with respect to the metric $g_\f$.

-If the only non-zero intrinsic torsion form is $\tu$, we have the so called {\it locally conformal parallel} $G_2$-structures.
-They are named in this way since a conformal change of the metric $g_\f$ associated to a $G_2$-structure of this kind gives (at least locally) the metric associated to a parallel $G_2$-structure.
-In this case:
+If the only nonzero intrinsic torsion form is $\tu$, we have the so called {\it locally conformal parallel} $G_2$-structures.
+They are named in this way since a conformal change of the metric $g_\f$ associated to a $G_2$-structure of this kind gives (at least locally) the metric induced by a parallel $G_2$-structure.
+In this case